djhmateer/djhmateer.github.io/_posts/2020-10-21-cookie authentication in asp.net core 3.1.md

 }
 ```

-And to programatically see the Role Claims we can:
+And to programmatically see the Role Claims we can:

 ```cs
 using System.Security.Claims;